yhdchoi/spring_cloud_msa/README.md

 info.app.author=Daniel Choi
 ```

-## Server Side Event - SSE

-### Kafka
+## Kafka

-I have integrated Kafaka for ordering service since Kafka is designed for handling large volumes of data with minimal
+Kafaka has been implemented for ordering service since Kafka is designed for handling large volumes of data with minimal
 latency.

-### RabbitMQ
+## RabbitMQ

-I have implemented RabbitMQ for Notification service since RabbitMQ is versatile and flexible, supporting
+RabbitMQ has been implemented for Notification service since RabbitMQ is versatile and flexible, supporting
 multi-protocols.

 ## Load Balancer